awsdocs/amazon-workdocs-administration-guide/doc_source/permissions.md

 ## File permissions<a name="doc_perms"></a>

-The following are the permissions defined by Amazon WorkDocs for files that are not in a shared folder:
+Amazon WorkDocs provides the following permissions for files that do not reside in a shared folder:
 + View – View a file\.
 + Delete – Delete a file\.
-+ Annotate – Can add feedback to a file\.
++ Annotate – Add feedback to a file\.
 + View Shares – View the other users that a file is shared with\.
 + View Annotations – View feedback from other users\.
 + View Activity – View the activity history of a file\.
 + View Versions – View previous versions of a file\.
 + Download – Download a file\.
 This is the default permission\.
-The ability to download shared files can be allowed or denied in the file properties\.
+You can use file properties to allow or deny the ability to download shared files\.
 + Prevent Download – Prevent a file from being downloaded\.
 + Upload – Upload new versions of a file\.
 + Share – Share a file with other users\.